rabadzhiyski/business_improvement/content/consulting.md

 ---

 ---
-## Transform Your Business with Data-Driven Intelligence
+## Transform Your Business with AI Data-Driven Intelligence

 We help business leaders and product executives navigate the AI landscape to implement data-driven solutions that deliver measurable business outcomes—without wasting resources on false starts, lengthy learning curves, or technical complexity.